 How are stocks weighed?

-The DJIA is a price-weighted indicator – it means that businesses with more costly stock are given more weight in the Dow.
+The DJIA is a price-weighted indicator – it means that businesses with more costly stocks are given more weight in the Dow.
 Market capitalization, the entire market value of all of a company’s shares, is not factored into the DJIA’s price weighting.

 As a result, corporations with fewer pricey shares have a more significant impact on the Dow’s value than companies with a large number of less expensive shares.

 The Dow’s strategy differs from other prominent indexes that measure the stock market’s overall performance, such as the S&P 500 or the NASDAQ.
-When evaluating how much influence a firm will have in an index, these take its market capitalization into account.

 The DJIA can be used as a proxy for the overall performance of the US economy because its constituents are among the most significant public corporations.
-Many investors prefer index funds modelled on the Dow Jones Industrial Average.

 Finally, If you purchase a new stake in a DJIA index fund, you have exposure to all 30 Dow components in your portfolio giving you simple access to businesses with a demonstrated track record of profitability and sound business practices.